kirokuan/jekyll/_posts/2016-06-19-Use-Kibana-to-Represent-Geo-info.md

 And the index should  be *indexed* then it can be applied in visualization, and the part of *dynamic_templates* is quite critical.
 It makes the field typed as string that retained 2 field in data, one is original one ended with .raw, the other is analyzed one.

 Why this is important? because ElasticSearch by its nature is a search engine, it analyzed and tokenized all string it get.
 The problem here come, that url like http://example.com/  it considered it as "http","example","com","web"..ect.
 It's unfavorable when we want to see the url as a whole, so we need to use .raw version.
+And there is a warning in Kibana as well, the analyzed one usually is not suit for plotting.

 If using the version analyzed,you encountered the error in Kibana